saeed-anwar/UWCNN/ReadMe.md

 ### Quick start

-1. Download the trained models and place them in 'checkpoint/coarse_230/'
+1. The trained models are in 'checkpoint/coarse_230/'
 2. Choose the needed model (For example, if you need the type 1 model, please put 'model_checkpoint_path: "coarse.model-type1"' on the first line of checkpoint text.)
 3. Put the test images into 'test_real'